HeardLibrary/digital-scholarship/script/codegraf/004/index.md

 # Optional Practice scripts

-Look at the scripts in the lesson Colab notebook and try to explain what they do before you run them.
+Look at the scripts in the lesson notebook and try to explain what they do before you run them.
 Then try running the to see if what you predicted was correct.
 If you don’t understand what happened, you can watch the following videos.

 ## Practice instructions (0m47s)